Indesit washing machines rated

 Most Indesit washing machines cost less than £300, making the brand one of the most affordable on the market.

-Owners told us that they paid, on average, £269 for their last Indesit washer, but top-of-the-range machines with large drums can cost a little more.
+Owners told us that they paid, on average, £278 for their last Indesit washer.
+But top-of-the-range machines with large drums can cost a little more.

 Choosing the best Indesit washing machine